Beanavil/vortex/README.md

 ### Build Instructions

 We already ship a docker image based on Ubuntu 20.04 that has the Vortex repository cloned and all the dependencies installed.
-See []().

 The build process is described below.